wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/victor-sp-motor-controller.png
   :width: 500

+.. warning:: While this motor controller is still legal for FRC use, the manufacturer has discontinued this product.

 The `Victor SP Motor Controller <https://www.ctr-electronics.com/downloads/pdf/Victor-SP-Quick-Start-Guide.pdf>`__ is a PWM motor controller from Cross The Road Electronics/VEX Robotics.
 The Victor SP has an electrically isolated metal housing for heat dissipation, making the use of the fan optional.
 The case is sealed to prevent debris from entering the controller.
 The controller is approximately half the size of previous models.

 Talon Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/control-system-hardware/talon-motor-controller.png

+.. warning:: While this motor controller is still legal for FRC use, the manufacturer has discontinued this product.

 The `Talon Motor Controller <https://ctr-electronics.com/Talon_User_Manual_1_1.pdf>`__ from Cross the Road Electronics is a PWM controlled brushed DC motor controller with passive cooling.